Use Your Scraps: Learn How To Make Fabric Twine!

 How To Make Twine

-To start, tie 2 strips of different lengths together and make a knot.
+To start, tie two strips of different lengths together and make a knot.
 Make sure when you tie the knot that you leave a little tail so that you have something to hang on to as you work.

 Twist the strips separately away from you, to the right.
 Then twist each strip around the other towards you - cross it over - and hold it with your thumbs.
 Repeat this motion - wind away from you & move a strip over towards you.
 Make sure you wind your fabric tight.
 This way it will stay together and become quite strong.